 - If the leak is affecting the electrical system, turn off the electricity supply at the main fuse box

-Contact our National Service Centre Repairs Team (link) to report the leak.
-We will help you with what to do next and organise an engineer to come to your home
+Contact the National Service Centre to report the leak.
+We will help you with what to do next and organise for a Amey / VIVO engineer to come to your home

 If you smell gas inside or outside your home, if you suspect you have a gas leak or you think carbon monoxide may be coming from a gas appliance in your home, call the Gas Emergency Services line straight away on 0800 111 999 (24/7 emergency line).